Sledro/College-Programs/README.md

 # Single-Class-Java-Programs
-Contains all of the programs that I have developed using Java while in college.
+Contains all of the Single Class programs that I have developed using Java while in college.